LauraCastellanos13/LauraCastellanos13/README.md

 ## I´m a Front-end developer

-- 🌱 I’m currently learning more about React Native and Pyhton
+- 🌱 I’m currently learning more about React Native
-- 🤓 Wishlist: Node.js, C++ and Unity
+- 🤓 Wishlist: Pyhton, C++ and Unity
 - 👯 I’m looking to collaborate on Front-End projects
 - 🧑‍🎓 Front-end developer and bachelor's degree in social communication
 - 💛 I´m passionate about technology, innovation and creating new things.